Greenland: Biodiversity

-Politics
+Government and politics

-The Greenlandic government holds executive power in local government affairs.
-The head of the government is called Naalakkersuisut Siulittaasuat ("Premier") and serves as head of Greenlandic Government.
+The Greenlandic government Naalakkersuisut holds executive power in local government affairs.
+The head of the Greenlandic government is called Naalakkersuisut Siulittaasuat ("Premier").
 Any other member of the cabinet is called a Naalakkersuisoq ("Minister").
 The Greenlandic parliament is called Inatsisartut ("Legislators").
 The parliament currently has 31 members.

 In contemporary times, elections are held at municipal, national (Inatsisartut), and kingdom (Folketing) levels.

-Greenland is a self-governing entity within the constitutional monarchy of the Kingdom of Denmark, in which Queen Margrethe II is the head of state.
+Greenland is a self-governing entity within the constitutional monarchy of the Kingdom of Denmark, in which King Frederik X is the head of state.
 The monarch officially retains executive power and presides over the Council of State (privy council).
 However, following the introduction of a parliamentary system of government, the duties of the monarch have since become strictly representative and ceremonial, such as the formal appointment and dismissal of the prime minister and other ministers in the executive government.
 The monarch is not answerable for his or her actions, and the monarch's person is sacrosanct.

+Following World War II, the United Nations mandated that colonies should become independent, enter into free association with another country, or be fully integrated into the metropole (the former colonial power).
+Denmark opted in 1952 to integrate Greenland into the Danish Realm.
+In 1979, the Danish government and parliament introduced home rule for Greenland which meant that Naalakkersuisut could assume control over 17 different areas of government.
+Further devolution of power from Denmark to Greenland came with the "Greenland Self-Government Act" (GSGA) in 2009, that added 33 new areas of government to the pool, the Naalakkersuisut assume control over.
+The GSGA also resulted from a recognition in Denmark that the people of Greenland had a right to self-determination, and gave a legal section for Naalakkersuisut to trigger an independence process (Section 21, GSGA).

+Greenland membership in the Council of Europe through Denmark also shows activities at international level, with the last recorded activity in January 2025 concerning a visit from the Committee for the Prevention of Torture.